Issafalcon/neotest-dotnet/README.md

       -- Extra arguments for nvim-dap configuration
       -- See https://github.com/microsoft/debugpy/wiki/Debug-configuration-settings for values
       dap = { justMyCode = false },
-      -- Let the test-discovery know about your custom attributes (otherwise tests with not be picked up) -- Note: Only custom attributes for non-parameterized tests should be added here.
+      -- Let the test-discovery know about your custom attributes (otherwise tests will not be picked up) -- Note: Only custom attributes for non-parameterized tests should be added here.
 See the support note about parameterized tests custom_attributes = {
         xunit = { "MyCustomFactAttribute" },